 And you’ll be a sharper missionary.
 You will gain new perspective and fresh sense of gratitude, as you crystallize in writing what exactly the Lord is doing through you.
 And as you describe God’s mighty deeds, you are engaging in worship.

 Your newsletter is ministry, not mere paperwork.
 Let us never regard any facet of God’s work as a “necessary evil”.
-Composing a newsletter, like evangelism and church planting, like teaching in a foreign language, like washing floors and taking out the trash, like being a good family member, like everything you do, is an Act of Worship.
-Let us do our duty, promptly, cheerfully and wisely.
+Composing a newsletter, like evangelism and church planting, like teaching in a foreign language, like washing floors and taking out the trash, like being a good family member, is an Act of Worship.
+Let us do our duty promptly, cheerfully, and wisely.

 Strunk and White, The Elements of Style, is still a terrific little book for writers, plus it’s cheap (http://www.amazon.com/The-Elements-Style-Fourth-Edition/dp/020530902X)